-In determining the economic terms of the securities, we use an internal funding rate which is likely to be lower than our secondary market credit spreads and therefore advantageous to us.
-If the issuing, selling, structuring and hedging costs borne by you were lower or if the internal funding rate were higher, one or more terms of the securities, such as the monthly coupon or the barrier level, would be more favorable to you.
+In determining the economic terms of the securities, including the monthly coupon rate and the barrier level, we use an internal funding rate, which is likely to be lower than our secondary market credit spreads and therefore advantageous to us.
+If the issuing, selling, structuring and hedging costs borne by you were lower or if the internal funding rate were higher, one or more of the economic terms of the securities would be more favorable to you.